Behnam7660/Fourier-amplitude-and-phase-spectrum/README.md

     phases = sequence of phases.
     return = reconstructed wave.

 The first two functions calculate amplitude and phase spectrum.
 The third function reconstructs the wave using frequencies, amplitudes, and phases that can be obtained from functions 1 and 2.
-Reconstruction procedure follows the wave function:
+The reconstruction procedure follows the wave function:

     wave = SUM(amplitudes[j] * cos(2*pi * frequencies[j] * t + (phases[j]))